jtbennett/create-ts-project/README.md

 You _should_ see an error in the server, because `./packages/my-server/src/index.ts` still contains an import from `my-lib`, which is no longer referenced.

-_Unfortunately, you won't actually see an error._ This is due to how we workaround a limitation in `ts-node`.
-You _will_ see the linter highlighting the problem in your editor.
+_Unfortunately, you won't actually see an error._ But you _will_ see the linter highlighting the problem in your editor.
 The linter will also generate an error when it is run at the command line.

 ### Cleaning up